xcp-ng/xcp-ng-org/docs/install.md

 ## Netinstall

 A netinstall is a lightweight ISO (around 150MiB) that will only contain the installer, but no actual RPM packages.
-Sometimes, it's more convenient/faster when your ISO is on a slow connection (eg a virtual media using a server IPMI).
+Sometimes, it's more convenient/faster when your ISO is on a slow connection (e.g. a virtual media using a server IPMI).

 You can download it on this URL: <http://mirrors.xcp-ng.org/isos/8.1/xcp-ng-8.1.0-2-netinstall.iso>.